 - Higher rate taxpayers pay 33.75% on dividend income from £36,700 up to £125,140.

 - Additional rate taxpayers pay 39.35% on dividend income from £125,140.

 For example, if you are a taxpayer who earns £10,570 in wages and £47,000 in dividend income.
 Your total income is £57,570, and you need to tax on £44,000.

 |£7,300||Dividend||39.35% Dividend Tax||£2,872.55|

 There is another way of owning high yield UK stocks without being taxed – and that is if they are held in a Stocks and Shares ISA.

 Stocks and shares (Investment) ISAs

-Not only is any growth tax-free, but you also are not taxed on withdrawals, nor are taxed dividend income.
+Not only is any growth tax-free, but you also are not taxed on withdrawals.
 If you are wondering how to invest 100K or more, ISA investment portfolios containing the top dividend shares UK investors can access are one of the best options open to you.
 You can save yourself a considerable amount of money by not having to pay taxes.

-When we talk about long-term investing, we mean durations of no less than five years.
+With long-term investing, the duration is no less than five years.
 As far as diversification is concerned, the best dividend stocks UK ISA portfolios possess have inbuilt diversification according to the risk level.